 I checked the news for the day and discovered this new report from the Institute of Medicine on Childhood Obesity Prevention.
 One of the researchers talks about how some people still think chubby babies are healthier babies even though weight problems often persist as children get older.

 I think all parents need to question the nutrition sound bites they hear on the news.
 Not only was this taken out of context, but it raises the point no one ever brings up: babies and kids come in different shapes and sizes and a bigger-than-average child is not always bad.
 I was just talking about my two very different kids.
-Not only was Big A chubby as a baby, she ate less than my thinner eat-everything son.
+Not only was Big A chubby as a baby, but she also ate less than my thinner eat-everything son.

 What I’m trying to say that weight, in and of itself, is not always the issue.
 Yes, a super chubby baby could be the result of constant feeding or letting the child graze on energy-dense foods/drinks all day or it can be a normal part of a kid’s development.
 I just think it’s all too easy in this weight-obsessed world to create problems where there aren’t any.

-What do you ya’ll think about these messages about kids’ weight?
+What do you think about these messages about kids’ weight?
 Do you tune them out or take notice?